e-oj/Magic-Grid/README.md

 # Magic Grid
 ## A simple, lightweight Javascript library for dynamic grid layouts.

 Creating a dynamic grid layout has never been easier.
 With Magic Grid, all you have to do is specify a container and listen for changes.
 A few other configuration options are available for convenience but it's all very simple.
 Check it out live <b>[on JSFIDDLE](https://jsfiddle.net/eolaojo/4pov0rdf/)</b>.
-You can read about the implementaion details <b>[on CodeBurst](https://codeburst.io/magic-grid-f8e2221e7cef)</b>.
+You can read about the implementation details <b>[on CodeBurst](https://codeburst.io/magic-grid-f8e2221e7cef)</b>.

 **Note: Every item in the grid must have the same width**